 Livenation: The Authority operates a long-term contract agreement with Livenation to manage the Floral Hall and Southport Theatre complex.
-The current agreement expires on 5 June 2012.
+The current agreement expires on 5 June 2012 but has been extended to 31 March 2013, when a new agreement will be negotiated for a period of 4 years.
 Payments to the contractor are increased each year in line with the Retail Price Index.
-Contract payments of £298,010 were made in 2010/2011 (£285,450 in 2009/2010).
+Contract payments of £0.314m were made in 2011/2012 (£0.298m in 2010/2011).

 Sefton New Directions Limited: On 1 April 2007 the Council established Sefton New Directions Limited as a wholly owned subsidiary company for the provision of Social Care.
 The Council entered into a services agreement with Sefton New Directions Limited which will continue until March 2017.
 In consideration of the care services provided, the Council pays a charge.
-The charge in 2010/2011 was £11,584,123 (£11,919,464 in 2009/2010).
+The charge in 2011/2012 was £9.580m (£11.584m in 2010/2011).
 The charges for the remainder of the term of the contract will be agreed by the parties on an annual basis with any adjustments or alterations to the charge, for changes to services, being in accordance with the provisions of the agreement

-Arvato: During 2008/2009 the Authority entered into a ten year contract agreement with arvato Government Services (Sefton) Limited to manage the following services: Information Technology, Transactional Human Resources and Payroll, Benefits, Revenues and Customer Contact.
+Arvato: During 2008/2009 the Authority entered into a ten year contract agreement with arvato Public Sector Services Limited to manage the following services: Information Technology, Transactional Human Resources and Payroll, Benefits, Revenues and Customer Contact.
 The contract commenced on 1 October 2008.
-Payments of £17.523m were made under this contract in 2010/2011 (£17.252m in 2009/2010).
+Payments of £15.577m were made under this contract in 2011/2012 (£17.523m in 2010/2011).
 The contract is uplifted by pay and price inflation on 1 April each year.
+The reason payments have reduced between 2010/2011 and 2011/2012 is due to schools no longer being part of the long-term contract since 1 April 2011.
+Arvato now arranges short-term contracts directly with schools.

 Capita Symonds: During 2008/2009 the Authority entered into a ten year contract agreement with Capita Symonds Limited to manage the following services: Highways, Drainage, Property Management, Design, Architects and Building Maintenance.
 The contract commenced on 1 October 2008.
-Payments of £7.103m were made under this contract in 2010/2011 (£7.808m in 2009/2010).
+Payments of £5.518m were made under this contract in 2011/2012 (£7.103m in 2010/2011).
 The contract is uplifted by pay and price inflation on 1 April each year.